 The Career Center serves as a clearinghouse for a number of local employers who are seeking qualified, part-time and full-time employees.
 The staff also attempts to work with graduate and non-graduates who seek permanent, full-time employment.
 This service is based on information and needs given to the staff by instructors and business firms.
 Students are encouraged to contact the Career Center for any career service needs.

 A small cafe is located in the Student Center.
 A variety of food entrees are offered, including hamburgers and fries, sandwiches, salads and a daily luncheon hot meal special.
 The hours of operation are 8:00 am to 4:30 pm, but may open earlier or remain open later according to demand.
 The cafe will be closed for the majority of the winter break and will reopen by January 11th.
 Snack and drink vending machines are also located in the Student Center.

 College faculty and support staff and advisory committee members work closely with area business and industry to place students in the area(s) for which they were trained.
 Program directors and the Director of Career Services College staff assist students in obtaining permanent career employment.
 Graduation and placement statistics for individual programs are available on request.

-A Health Services Nurse is on campus from 9:00 a.m. - 1:00 p.m.
-Monday through Friday.
-The nurse’s office is located on the first floor of the Gerald Fisher Campus Center.
+A Health Services Nurse is on campus from 9:00 a.m. - 2:00 p.m.
+Monday through Thursday.
+The nurse’s office is located on the first floor of the Gerald Fisher Campus Center, room 141.